Hakimi double saves PSG at Metz to stretch perfect Ligue 1 start

 The former Real Madrid star played from start to finish for PSG while Senegal duo Idrissa Gueye and Abdou Diallo watched as unused substitutes.

-Metz, however, had a host of African stars on parade including Algeria goalkeeper Alexandre Oukidja, four Senegal players Pape Matar Sarr, Papa Ndiaga Yade, Ibrahima Niane and Mamadou Gueye.
+Metz, however, had a host of African stars on parade including Algeria goalkeeper Alexandre Oukidja and four Senegal players Pape Matar Sarr, Papa Ndiaga Yade, Ibrahima Niane and Mamadou Gueye.

 They were dealt a blow in the 91st minute after Tunisia defender Dylan Bronn was given marching orders for a second yellow card.